johnowhitaker/baobab_project/README.md

 Baobab Project Utilities
 ========================

+NOTE: Updated versions of these tools have been developed, with imporoved processes and a GUI.
+This code maintained for reference - please contact me for info until I get a tutorial online (coming soon!)

 Various tools related to the resource assesment of baobabs in Zimbabwe.

 To install dependancies in Ubuntu: